 Dinosaur Measurement Project Based Learning – 1st Grade Math PBL

 ⭐ Dino Measurement is a project based learning unit for 1st grade based all around comparing, estimating, and modeling heights of different dinosaurs.
-This resource contains a standards-based unit in both printable PDF and Google Slides versions – so it’s the perfect activity to increase engagement and interest for the classroom or distance learning.
+This resource contains a standards-based unit in both printable PDF and Google Slides versions – so it’s the perfect activity to increase engagement and interest in the classroom or distance learning.
 Students follow instructions to investigate the actual heights of different dinosaurs using various measurement tools and data displays.
 Additional “challenge activities” engage students and develop further understanding of the concepts and skills.

 ⭐ This project-based learning task involves using the following CCSS Measurement & Data math standards to solve problems related to dinosaur heights:

 Measure lengths indirectly and by iterating length units.

 - 1.MD.A.1 Order three objects by length; compare the lengths of two objects indirectly by using a third object.

 - 1.MD.A.2 Express the length of an object as a whole number of length units, by laying multiple copies of a shorter object (the length unit) end to end; understand that the length measurement of an object is the number of same-size length units that span it with no gaps or overlaps.